Switch Mode

 “Where the hell did you even put it?”

-Fortunately, Kessler didn’t chase after him.
+Thankfully, Kessler didn’t chase me.

 ‘…Phew!’